 - Parameters Rim Offset Key is used to enter the rim offset position using numbers from the distance gauge.
-Rim Diameter - Enter the rim diameter .
-Read the size stated on the tire sidewallRim Width - Press this key to enter the rim width.
-Use the rim width calipers for measurement. - Inside Weight Amount and Function Display Window Shows inside or left weight amount and various operation messages. - Position Indicator LEDs Displays the location for wheel weight placement. - Middle Display Used to display wheel parameters or messages. - 5.
+Rim Diameter - Enter the rim diameter.
+Read the size stated on the tire sidewall.
+Rim Width - Press this key to enter the rim width.
+Use the rim width calipers for measurement. - 2.
+Inside Weight Amount and Function Display Window - Shows inside or left weight amount and various operation messages. - 3.
+Position Indicator LEDs Displays the location for wheel weight placement. - 4.
+Middle Display Used to display wheel parameters or messages. - 5.
 Outside Weight Amount and Function Display Window Shows outside or right weight amount and various operation messages. - 6.
 Function Button Used to activate the various functions.
 Press this button followed by rotating the shaft until the desired number is displayed.
-Press the "Enter" button to active the function. - Enter This key activates whatever selection has been requested, it also spins the wheel if guard frame is down. - 8.
-Cancel Pressing this key interrupts any process. - 9.
+Releasing the "P" button actives the function. - 7.
+Cancel Pressing this key interrupts any process. - 8.
 Mode Selection A series of placement locations for custom weight location.
-Useful for the wide variety of custom wheels on today's market. - ALU-S and Spoke Mode Activates the ALU-S or Spoke Mode.
-Each time this button is pressed programming toggles between the two. - 11.
+Useful for the wide variety of custom wheels on today's market. - 9.
+ALU-S and Spoke Mode Activates the ALU-S or Spoke Mode.
+Each time this button is pressed programming toggles between the two. - 10.
 Weight Mode and Placement Display Displays a pictorial reference of the chosen balance mode.

-- 12. Multi-Operator Selection This key toggles between four operators designated as a, b, c, and d.
-Wheel parameters are recalled upon command. - 14.
-Fine Weight Toggle - In normal mode "FIN OFF" round off is 0.25 oz or 5 gram, fine modé 'FIN ON" round off is 0.05 oz. or 1 gram. - 15.
-Oz/Gr - Toggles between display values in Ounces or Grams.
+- 11. Multi-Operator Selection This key toggles between four operators designated as a, b, c, and d.
+Wheel parameters are recalled upon command. - 12.
+Fine Weight Toggle In normal mode "FIN OFF" round off is 0.25 oz or 5 gram, fine mode "FIN ON" round off is 0.05 oz. or 1 gram. - 13.
+Oz/Gr Toggles between display values in Ounces or Grams.